kionell/osu-pp-calculator/README.md

 ## Beatmap calculation

-Beatmaps can be calculated from beatmap ID or custom beatmap file URL.
+Beatmaps can be calculated by beatmap ID or custom beatmap file URL.
 All files are downloaded automatically and cached by default.
 You can change path to the cache or disable caching at all.
 The more precalculated data you have the less you need to calculate using this calculator.
 In case if you pass precalculated difficulty attributes and beatmap information, this calculator will try to skip beatmap parsing and calculate performance attributes immediately.
 This will not work if you try to output beatmap strains tho.
 For beatmap strains you need to parse beatmap and calculate its difficulty.

 ### Beatmap calculation options